PBM Therapy For Your Pet

 Photobiomodulation therapy or laser therapy is a reliable regenerative method that uses light energy, at a specified wavelength, to restore and regenerate function in the injury or pain site.
-Our veterinarians have specialized training to administer it and provide the most effective treatment.

 What is Laser Therapy?

-Laser therapy is a noninvasive treatment designed to reduce pain and inflammation, and to speed healing.
+Laser therapy is a non-invasive treatment designed to reduce pain and inflammation and to speed healing.

 What are Laser Treatments Like?